 Follow-up treatment - After discharge, the patient is given instructions when to come back to see the doctor again.
 During these visits, which are called as follow-up visits, the doctor will check for progress of the patient and will also prescribe the medicines to the patient if required.
+For Aarogyasri patients these medicine are provided free of cost.

-A21: Was the consultation - consulting the doctor, free of cost for the patient, needs to be enquired here.
+A21: Was the consultation - consulting the doctor, free of cost for the patient

-A22 to A24: Whether the medicines were provided free of cost at the follow-up visit, number of follow-up visits for which the patient went and satisfaction related to the services provided at the time of follow-up are to be recorded here.
+A22 to A 24: Whether the medicines were provided free of cost at the follow-up visit, number of follow-up visits for which the patient went and satisfaction related to the services provided at the time of follow-up are to be recorded here.
 Record the number of follow-up visits